-Qualifying period: at least two years of fixed-term employment with the same employer.
+Qualifying period: At least two years of fixed-term employment with the same employer.
 The employment period must be continuous, although a break of up to eight working days is permitted.

 If your employment ends after three years of fixed-term employment*

-Qualifying period: at least three years of fixed-term employment with the same employer.
+Qualifying period: At least three years of fixed-term employment with the same employer.
 The employment period must be continuous, although a break of up to eight working days is permitted.

 If your employment ends after six years of fixed-term employment

 Benefits: support for transition through the Job Security Foundation in the form of a planning dialogue and one follow-up dialogue, as well as expanded individual support from the Foundation.
-Some of this support may take place during the final month of employment (during paid working hours).
+Some of this support may take place during the final month of employment, (during paid working hours).
 Financial support in the form of supplementary unemployment compensation during an entire unemployment insurance period or financial compensation if you take a new job with lower pay at approximately the same level as other employees who were made redundant.

 Other important details in the Job Transition Agreement

 - Your functional employer is the employer that you work for when your employment ends, (e.g. a specific higher education institution).
-In certain cases, it possible to include employment at another state employer in the qualifying period, for example if you go straight from one permanent position to another.
+In certain cases, it possible to include employment at another state sector employer in the qualifying period, for example if you go straight from one permanent position to another.

 - In the Agreement, the term “educational employment” refers to employment as a doctoral candidate.
 The new Agreement distinguishes between employment as a doctoral candidate and other fixed-term contract employees, and this affects how the qualifying period is calculated in some cases.

-All permanent employees and some fixed-term contract employees in the state sector are covered by the Transition Agreement.
+All permanent employees and some fixed-term contract employees in the state sector are covered by the Job Transition Agreement.

 If you are unsure whether you are covered by the Job Security/Transition Agreement or another job security agreement, please contact your previous employer(s) for information.
 You can also contact the Job Security Foundation (Trygghetsstiftelsen) if you have been a state sector employee.
-If you are still unsure about anything, contact the SULF members’ support service and we will be happy to help.
+If you are still unsure about something, contact the SULF members’ support service and we will be happy to help.

 If you are covered by the Job Transition Agreement, you will be contacted by the Job Security Foundation.
-It is important that you are in contact with the Foundation in order to be able take advantage of the support they provide, including topping up of unemployment benefit.
+It is important that you are establish contact with the Foundation in order to be able take advantage of the support they provide, including topping up of unemployment benefit.
 If you have qualified for financial support, i.e. topping up of your benefit, this must be used up before you can apply for compensation through the SULF income insurance, which is included in your membership of SULF.
 The SULF income insurance allows members who are only qualified for 44 days of supplementary financial support from the Foundation to apply for the full 150 days of compensation through the insurance.
 No days are deducted if you have received financial support from the Job Security Foundation.

-If you get a new job with a higher salary and then become unemployed after you have qualified for inclusion in the Job Transition Agreement, you may receive supplementary compensation though the SULF income insurance, as the Job Security Foundation will base your support on the salary level you had when you were registered with them.
+If you start a new job with a higher salary and then become unemployed after you have qualified for inclusion in the Job Transition Agreement, you may receive supplementary compensation though the SULF income insurance, as the Job Security Foundation will base your support on the salary level you had when you were registered with them.

 In addition to financial compensation to supplement your unemployment benefit, the Job Security Foundation provides qualified support to help you to find a new job or to start your own company.
-This support is also provided if you do not qualify for financial support from the Foundation.
+This support is provided even if you do not qualify for financial support from the Foundation.

-Supplementary unemployment compensation or topping up are other terms for additional unemployment insurance cover up to the equivalent of 80% of your previous salary.
-Apply to the Job Security Foundation for this additional support.
+Supplementary unemployment compensation or topping up are other terms for additional unemployment insurance cover up to the equivalent of approximately 80% of your previous salary.
+You apply to the Job Security Foundation for this additional support.
 The unemployment insurance fund’s (a-kassan) assessment of your eligibility for income-related benefits determines the level of the benefit you will receive.
 Find out more about the qualifying periods for support from the Job Security Foundation.

 The Job Transition Agreement does not normally apply if you choose to leave your job of your own accord.
-Exceptions may apply if you have been given the option of voluntary redundancy due to a shortage of work at the employer or if the organisation moves to a new location.
+Exceptions may apply if you have been given the option of voluntary redundancy due to a lack of appropriate work at the employer or if the organisation moves to a new location.